aka: Four X Game

 - Endless Space

-- The Dominions trilogy revolves around various entities attempting to achieve godhood through the expedient method of wiping out all competition.
+- The four Dominions games revolves around various entities attempting to achieve godhood through the expedient method of wiping out all competition.
+4 adds the option to win by claiming and holding certain important locations instead, at which point you ascend and presumably destroy all competition afterwards.

 - Europa Universalis